 (ii) When two amino acids are joined together by a peptide link, a dipeptide is formed.

-Draw a structural formula for the dipeptide formed from methionine and histidine.

-- 7. Sulfuric acid is an important chemical with many uses in industry.
+Draw a structural formula for the dipeptide formed from methionine and histidine. - 7.
+Sulfuric acid is an important chemical with many uses in industry.
 The main process used to make sulfuric acid is the Contact Process. - (a) The Contact Process starts when sulfur is burned in a furnace with excess air.
 This forms a gas mixture that contains sulfur dioxide and oxygen.
 The gas mixture is cooled and then passed into the reactor which contains a catalyst.
 Sulfur trioxide is formed and then passed into absorbers where it is absorbed into concentrated sulfuric acid to form a product called oleum.
 The oleum is diluted with water to give sulfuric acid.
 Unreacted sulfur dioxide is not absorbed and is recycled back into the reactor.
 Use the information above to complete the flow diagram for the Contact Process.
+(An additional diagram, if required, can be found on page 39.)

+ARKS DO NOT WRITE IN

+THIS

+MARGIN

+7. (continued)

-• MARKS DO NOT WRITE IN THIS 7.
-The reactions involved in the Contact Process are highly exothermic.
+(b) The reactions involved in the Contact Process are highly exothermic.

 State a disadvantage of industrial processes that involve reactions that are highly exothermic.

+1

-MARGIN 1 (c) Sulfur and oxygen contain London dispersion forces. (i) Explain how London dispersion forces arise.
-2 (ii) Explain fully why the London dispersion forces in sulfur are stronger than those in oxygen.
+- (c) Sulfur and oxygen contain London dispersion forces.

+- (i) Explain how London dispersion forces arise.

 2

+(ii) Explain fully why the London dispersion forces in sulfur are stronger than those in oxygen.